Fast Generation of RSA Keys using Smooth Integers: Generating RSA keys

-Every existing RSA key generation algorithm contains the two steps outlined above – trial divisions to test the existence of small prime factors and a general primality testing algorithm.
+The algorithms that are used in the public-key encryption systems to generate prime numbers are based on the following general ideas:

+\begin{itemize} \item Trial division of the prime number candidate aimed at detecting small prime divisors; the upper limit can be set by the programmer, but in the case of decentralized RSA key generation it is commonly assumed to perform divisions by the first 150 primes and check if none of the divisions produces a residue $0$. \item Apply one of the existing probabilistic primality testing algorithms for the numbers that ``survive'' (see Section~\ref{sec:primality-testing-background}). \end{itemize}

 The trial division part is often overlooked from the analysis.
-But in fact it requires a very large number of multiword divisions and, depending on the limit of the small primes to be testes, it may take from 5 to 30 percent of the actual timing in the case of primality testing algorithms.
+However, it is important to point out that the first part of the testing procedure is actually not negligible.
+In fact, it requires a very large number of multi-word divisions and, depending on the limit of the small primes to be tested, it may take up to 30\% of the actual timing of the entire primality generation procedure (see Section~\ref{sec:computational-complexity}).
+For instance, the primality testing algorithms used by Ligero MPC protocol~\cite{ames2017} test the first 150 primes (that is, up to 863).
 More to the point, in the case of decentralized RSA key generation, different nodes are required to produce different numbers and their sum is supposed to be a prime number.
 If the numbers produced fail to deliver a prime number, the process is repeated.
-The properties of the smooth numbers allow us to produce a new algorithm, that can produce RSA keys faster than the existing ones.
-Let us segment the explanation in two parts: